-You can select tables and databases as the objects to be synchronized.
+You can select databases and tables as the objects to be synchronized.

 - Table Name

 - In the Selected section, move the pointer over a table, and then click Edit.
-In the Edit Table dialog box that appears, configure parameters for the table in
+In the Edit Table dialog box, configure parameters for the table in the Elasticsearch

 Type Name Filter Specify SQL conditions to filter data.
 Only data that meets the specified conditions is synchronized to the destination instance.
 For more information, see Use SQL conditions to filter data.
 IsPartition Select whether to set partitions.
 If you select Yes, you must also specify the partition key column and number of partitions. _id value